Picking Winners in Daily Fantasy Sports Using Integer Programming

-Constructing a set of entries that optimizes the $U_2^l(\mathcal S)$ is highly non-trivial.
+Constructing a set of entries that optimizes the $U_2^l(\mathcal S)$ is non-trivial.
 The function is non-linear and non-convex.
 Therefore, we will not directly maximize $U_2^l(\mathcal S)$.
-Instead, we will use the three properties discussed about $U_2^l(\mathcal S)$ to guide the development of a greedy integer programming formulation for constructing a set of entries from constrained resources which have a high probability of winning.
+Instead, we will use the three properties discussed about $U_2^l(\mathcal S)$ to guide the development of a {sequential integer programming approach} for constructing a set of entries from constrained resources {that} have a high probability of winning.
 We choose a greedy approach for three important reasons.
 First, from the submodular property of the original objective function we have a lower bound on the performance of a greedy solution.
 The objective function we will use in our integer programming formulation is different from the original objective function, but shares some of its key properties, so we assume the loss in optimality with our greedy approach will not be significant.
-Second, the greedy integer programming formulation is linear and can be solved very quickly, which will be important in applications we consider later.
-Third, and most importantly, we will show in Sections \ref{sec:performance} and \ref{sec:baseball} that this greedy integer programming formulation performs very well on actual data.
-In particular, we will see that with this approach we are able to consistently perform well daily fantasy sports contests.
+Second, the integer programming {approach we propose} is linear and can be solved quickly, which will be important in applications we consider later.
+Third, and most importantly, we will show in Section \ref{sec:performance} that this approach performs well on actual data.
+In particular, we will see that with this approach we are able to consistently perform well in daily fantasy sports contests.

-We consider the situation described in Section \ref{sec:resources} where we want to construct $M$ entries consisting of $K$ resources each from a set of $P$ resources.
-As previously stated, our decision variable is $x_{ik}$ which is 1 if resource $k$ is in entry $i$.
-Let $\curly{x_{ik}^*}_{k=1}^P$ correspond to the $i$th greedy entry.
-This is the solution to our greedy integer programming formulation in the $i$th iteration.
+We consider the situation described in Section \ref{sec:resources} where we want to construct $k$ entries consisting of \hunter{$n$} resources each from a set of $p$ resources.
+As previously stated, our decision variable is \hunter{$x_{ij}$}{,} which is 1 if resource \hunter{$j$} is in entry $i$.
+Let \hunter{$\curly{x_{ij}^*}_{j=1}^p$} correspond to the $i$th greedy entry.
+This is the solution to our integer program in the $i$th iteration.
 We will construct the entries sequentially in the following manner.
-We choose a set of positive constants $\curly{\epsilon_i}_{i=1}^M$ and $\curly{\gamma_{ij}}_{i,j=1}^M$.
+We choose a set of positive constants \hunter{$\curly{\epsilon_i}_{i=1}^k$} and \hunter{$\curly{\gamma_{iq}}_{i,q=1}^k$}.
 Assume we have obtained the first $i-1$ entries.
-We then construct the $i$th entry to maximize its mean subject to its variance being larger than $\epsilon_i$ and its covariance with entry $j$ being less than $\gamma_{ij}$ for $1\leq j\leq i-1$.
-For $2\leq i\leq M$, our greedy integer programming formulation for the $i$th entry is
+We then construct the $i$th entry to maximize its mean subject to its variance being larger than $\epsilon_i${,} and its covariance with entry $q$ being less than $\gamma_{iq}$ for \hunter{$q=1, \ldots, i-1$}.
+For \hunter{$i =2, \ldots, k$}, our integer program for the $i$th entry is